dynod/grpc-helper/README.md

     # Create an RPC server on port 12345
     srv = RpcServer(12345, [RpcServiceDescriptor(my_package, "my", MyApiVersion, MySampleManager(), add_MyServiceServicer_to_server, MyServiceStub)])

-    # Server is running in its own thread; we need to wait forever (or for interruption event) here
+    # Server is running in its own thread; we need to wait it for shutdown (on Ctrl-C or remote shutdown call)
-    ...

-    # Shutdown the server
-    srv.shutdown()
+    srv.wait_shutdown()
 ```

 ---